JasonLocklin/Dissertation/VWM/Results.md

 #### Group Level Comparison

-In order to explore the relationship between visual working memory, and covert orienting, with regards to the patient and older control groups, a generalized linear model was fit predicting group affiliation based on the two tasks.
+In order to explore the relationship between visual working memory and covert orienting, with regards to the patient and older control groups, a generalized linear model was fit predicting group affiliation based on the two tasks.
-Specifically, a logistic regression was computed based on a model of group predicted by just CES in an initial model, and then the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third.
-This order was chosen in order to examine visual working memory as a descriptor of the patient group beyond (i.e., partialled on), any attentional deficits measured with the covert orienting task.
+Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third.
+This order was chosen in order to examine visual working memory as a predictor of the patient group beyond (i.e., partialled on) any attentional deficits measured with the covert orienting task.
 In order to model the complete dataset of 8 patients, the patient CES data was "Winsorized," substituting values of 2 standard deviations greater